Mihirkumarsingh/Elephant-alert-and-tracking-system/README.md

 We made a web and mobile based application to alert the people in nearby region and track the movement of various herds of elephant on map, thus preventing the loss of human, environment as well as the elephants themselves.
 Also, the tracking results are stored which are open to further analysis in order to predict future Human-Elephant Conflicts and take steps in order to resolve the same.

 ![Screenshot](https://github.com/Mihirkumarsingh/Elephant-alert-and-tracking-system/blob/master/working_of_software.JPG)

+To alert the people in the given range we need the find the range of latitude and longitude because we had the database which contains the latitude and longitude of every individual living in the city.
+# **To find destination point given a start point and distance and bearing from it (algorithm)**
+Taking an initially known point as the starting point, the direction (bearing) and the distance, a destination point is found out.

+Finding the destination point along great-circle given the distance and bearing from a start point.